 In my study it is obvious that appropriate awareness can play a very important role in vaccination.
 Parents and principals have to aware of vaccination and it's important but the awareness on vaccination is not satisfactory.
 Awareness on vaccination can increases the vaccination rate in children and also educates the parent and leaders as well.
-Besides vaccination, parents and leaders have to aware of the other health care like dental & eye glass checkup facilities as well.
 This study may be considered as representative of the other regions of Bangladesh.
-Government and other Non-Government organization must take initiative to educate people about vaccination and its importance.
+Government and other Non-Govt. organization must take initiative to educate people about vaccination and its importance.
 Active participation of the community members or university students can gear up the vaccination process which will result in better vaccination awareness and health empowerment.

-Chapter Six References
+Chapter Six REFERENCES